aceeric/desktop-kubernetes/README.md

 Desktop Kubernetes is a Linux *Bash* project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS 8 guest VM.
 The purpose is specifically to create a realistic development and unit testing environment.

-Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, openssl, vboxmanage, and kubectl.
+Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, tar, openssl, vboxmanage, and kubectl.
 That being said, v1.0.0 of this distribution is Kubernetes Certified.
 See: [CNCF Interactive Landscape](https://landscape.cncf.io/card-mode?category=platform&amp;grouping=category&amp;selected=desktop-kubernetes).

 <img src="https://www.cncf.io/wp-content/uploads/2020/07/certified_kubernetes_color-1.png" width="90"/>

 The project consists of a number of bash scripts and supporting manifests / config files.
 The design is documented [here](resources/design.md)

-The cluster provisioned by the project consists of one VM functioning in a dual role of control plane server and worker node, plus two dedicated worker nodes.
+The cluster provisioned by the project consists of one 4-cpu VM functioning in a dual role of control plane server and worker node, plus two dedicated 2-cpu worker node VMs - a total of three VMs.
 The cluster is provisioned by running one script - `new-cluster` - with a few command line options.
 The script makes no changes to your desktop's environment - the only changes it makes to your desktop are the files it downloads, and the VirtualBox VMs it creates.
 (Of course, VirtualBox may create various network interfaces but these are cleaned up by VirtualBox if you remove the cluster.)

 This has been tested on Ubuntu 20.04.X systems with 64 gig of RAM and 6+ hyper-threaded processors.